singhshwetap0/billogram_assignment/README.md

-This repo is mainely to generate coupan codes for brand and providing it to the logged in user and then update the same coupan code availablity in the system
+This repo is mainly to generate coupon codes for brand and providing it to the logged in user and then update the same coupon code availablity in the system

 Prerequisites: